Schindler's List (1993)

 - This movie isn't particularly scary, just very distrubing, violent, and tragic.

-- Although this movie is very disturbing, anyone in high school should be able to and it is recommended that they see this.
-Lots of schools show this movie for educational purposes as it relates to the holocaust and its depiction of it is very accurate.
+- Although this film is very disturbing, schools are recommended that they see this.
+Lots of schools show this film for educational purposes as it relates to the holocaust and its depiction of it is very accurate.

 - The sequence of the ghetto being liquidated contains continual violence, which viewers could find emotionally disturbing.